BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Ancient Enemies (Dwarf), Ancient Enemies (Elf), Terror.

-Crushing Club â€” *The clubs wielded by Gundabad Trolls are easily capable of squashing an enemy in one hit.*
+Crushing Club — *The clubs wielded by Gundabad Trolls are easily capable of squashing an enemy in one hit.*

-Wounds caused by Strikes from Gundabad Trolls armed with a crushing club cause not 1 Wound but D3 Wounds instead â€” determine the number of Wounds caused before Fate points are used.
+Wounds caused by Strikes from Gundabad Trolls armed with a crushing club cause not 1 Wound but D3 Wounds instead — determine the number of Wounds caused before Fate points are used.
 Any model that is targeted with strikes from a Crushing Club, and survives, is also knocked Prone on a roll of a 3+.

-Scythe Gauntlets â€” *Gundabad Trolls armed with scythe gauntlets are capable of cleaving an enemy in half in one swift strike.*
+Scythe Gauntlets — *Gundabad Trolls armed with scythe gauntlets are capable of cleaving an enemy in half in one swift strike.*

 A Gundabad Troll armed with a pair of scythe gauntlets receives a +1